-Now, for the sake of simplicity, let's multiply that by 12 account for each months group of newly bereaved (since we initially looked at the cost for supporting only one month of newly bereaved for a year.
+Now, for the sake of simplicity, let's multiply that by 12 account for each months group of newly bereaved (since we initially looked at the annual cost for supporting only one month of newly bereaved)

-Over $22k is a lot of money, in addition to the time and energy put into getting the mailing out for a maximum of 12 contacts of your Routine Mailing Care Plan.
+This is a great amount in your Bereavement Department Budget, in addition to the time and energy put into getting the mailing out for a maximum of 12 contacts of your Routine Mailing Care Plan.

 Your bereaved families can expect: